emqx/emqx-rebalance-article/README.md

 * If we use a round-robin strategy, then in the finish the clients may be distributed among the two active nodes a bit more unevenly.
 * If, additionally, we do not set up any health checks, then the clients may experience several unsuccessful connection attempts before they connect to the healthy nodes.
-* Finally, if we set up leastconn strategy, but do not set up health checks, then the clients will get into a dead loop: HAProxy will send them to the unhealthy node (which dropped all the connections), and the node will reject them.
+* Finally, if we set up the `leastconn` strategy, but do not set up health checks, then the clients will get into a dead loop: HAProxy will send them to the unhealthy node (which dropped all the connections), and the node will reject them.

 ## Stop Evaluation

-Now imagine that we finished our maintenance on `emqx1` and returned it back to the cluster.
+Now imagine that we finished our "maintenance" on `emqx1` and returned it to the cluster.

 ```bash
 emqx@7832a3427ebb:/opt/emqx$ ./bin/emqx_ctl rebalance stop